taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 For the purpose of this example, the register action is pretty simple.
 It will receive the user credentials from the request and create a new user.
 If the user creation was successful, we use that user to create a new token and then render a json view to send the new token back to the client.

-We currently don't have the json view setup, so let's go ahead and create that.
+We currently don't have the json view setup, so let's create that.

 ```
 ## lib/auth_example_web/views/auth_view.ex